impactoss/impactoss-user-manual/usecases.md

 #### 2. User type: Guest \(all registered users\)

-To learn about usage options once you have registered, go to
+To learn about how to use IMPACT OSS once you have registered, go to

 * [**Guest overview**](/guests/guest.md)